top of page

 Azelaic acid is used to treat acne but there also research showing it to be effective for skin discoloration and inhibiting melanin production.

 Vitamin C is considered an effective antioxidant for the skin and helps to lighten skin.
-It can also be used in combination with vit E and L-Cysteine.
+It can also be used in combination with vitamin E and L-Cysteine.

-This is a safe procedure to improve the skin hyperpigmentations due to melasma or excessive sun exposure, whilst also improving the appearance, tone, hydration and quality of the skin.
+This is a safe procedure to improve skin hyperpigmentation due to melasma or excessive sun exposure, whilst also improving the appearance, tone, hydration, and quality of the skin.
 It is very important that diagnosis and treatment are carried out by a trained medical professional in order to get the results you are looking for.
 This treatment can be combined with other procedures for even better results.

 POST - MELANIN SYNTHESIS